kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 For more information how to set up the VM that is hosted by AWS follow AWS Quick Start Guide [Launch a Linux Virtual Machine](https://docs.aws.amazon.com/quickstarts/latest/vmlaunch/welcome.html)

-## Tests

-**How to Test**

-[Mocha](https://mochajs.org/) is a feature-rich JavaScript test framework running on [Node.js](https://nodejs.org/en/) and in the browser, making asynchronous testing simple and fun.
-Mocha tests run serially, allowing for flexible and accurate reporting while mapping uncaught exceptions to the correct test cases.
-Hosted on [GitHub](https://github.com/mochajs/mocha).

-To run:

-        $ npm test

-*More information about Mocha you can find [here](https://mochajs.org/)*

 ## Client-Server Network